pstember/boot/README.md

 From this point, all commands should be run in iTerm2 (no specific reason besides building muscle memory)

-# ZSH, Oh My Zsh and PowerLevel10k
+# ZSH, Oh My Zsh and Oh my Posh

 Since 2019, macOS is shipping with ZSH as a default shell, so we will be building on this.
 To help us tweak things easily, we will use ***Oh My Zsh***